dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-scene.md

 ## Basic example of THREE.Scene

 At a minimum you will want to have at least some kind of object to look at added to a Scene.
 This could just be a mesh that used a geometry from one of the built in geometry constructors in three.js such as [THREE.BoxGeometry](https://threejs.org/docs/index.html#api/geometries/BoxGeometry) with no material given to it.

+Unless I aim to do something headless with a scene and one or more objects, I will also want a camera and a renderer to look at what it is that I am doing.

+So a basic example of THREE.Scene might look something like this:

 ```js
 (function () {